Storm's stork: Threats and survival

 The primary threat to this species is degradation of its lowland forest habitat through deforestation for logging and conversion to oil palm plantations.
 For example, approximately two thirds of the swamp forests in South Sumatra were logged from 1982 to 1997.
 Kalimantan lost almost 25% of its evergreen forest during 1985-1997 and all of Sumatra almost 30% of its 1985 cover.
 The relative extent of destruction of this species' habitat may be particularly high because clearance of lowland forests typically occurs first in deforestation schemes due to the relative ease of approach and the presence of high-quality timber.
 Extensive habitat destruction has also occurred through flooding of lowland forest following the construction of reservoirs, as epitomised by the Chiew Larn Dam project in Southern Thailand.
 Because this stork is a lowland specialist, high-elevation forest remaining intact after destruction and fragmentation of lowland habitat is unsuitable, so that transmigration to higher altitude forests is unlikely to be a viable escape solution.

 Storm's stork is possibly not strongly directly affected by habitat fragmentation through deforestation.
 It may actually be somewhat tolerant of fragmentation because it could fly great distances in search of new habitat and be relatively unaffected by the open land matrix which it overflies.
 However, this is probably not a favourable situation for the species, and the exact maximum distances it will travel to reach new habitat are currently unknown.
-A larger impact of deforestation on the Storm's stork is more likely to be the decrease in freshwater faunal prey abundance and diversity resulting from increased sedimentation, nutrient loads and water temperatures after logging.
+A larger impact of deforestation on Storm's stork is more likely to be the decrease in freshwater faunal prey abundance and diversity resulting from increased sedimentation, nutrient loads and water temperatures after logging.
 This loss of freshwater taxa would in turn decrease food availability for this stork at its foraging sites.
 Road building through the forests to access logging areas creates similar problems by contributing to soil erosion, thereby also decreasing freshwater prey diversity.
-The large canopy gaps created through logging also lead to drier abiotic conditions in the cleared areas than under dense canopy, which would render these areas unsuitable for food taxa of the Storm's stork such as amphibians and invertebrates that require wet substrates to live on.
+The large canopy gaps created through logging also lead to drier abiotic conditions in the cleared areas than under dense canopy, which would render these areas unsuitable for food taxa of Storm's stork such as amphibians and invertebrates that require wet substrates to live on.
 This is another likely contributor to the decrease in food taxa abundance after forest clearing.